Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Change the expression InputBox(“Enter your Name”) to DSum(“Quantity”,”[Order Details]”).
 Do not add the = symbol at the beginning of the expression.
 Save the macro with the change.

-7. Double-click on the macro to run and calculate the total quantity and store the value into the temporary variable TotalQuantity.
+7. Double-click on the macro to run and calculate the total quantity and store the value in the temporary variable TotalQuantity.

 We will modify the OrderPercentageQ with the addition of a new column that calculates the order-wise percentage of total orders.